 We at IBM Research are working to build a successful digital workforce.
 To achieve this, we have to create what are known as augmented business process management systems (ABPMSs).
 These are AI-empowered, trustworthy, and process-aware information systems that can reason and act upon data within a set of constraints and assumptions, with the goal of continuously adapting and improving a set of business processes based on one or more performance indicators.

-IBM Research, along with several leading academic institutions in the business process community recently published an augmented business process manifesto that what a system needs to achieve to actually be considered a digital employee.
+IBM Research, along with several leading academic institutions in the business process community recently published an augmented business process manifesto that outlines what a system needs to achieve to actually be considered a digital employee.
 They have to be:

 - autonomous to act independently and proactively